kienkanne/NexusMol/README.md

 - DOCK6
 - Validation workflows for Vina and DOCK6
 - Receptors and ligands fetching from RCSB.org
+- Receptors and ligands custom preparation and cleaning

-The pipeline prepares the receptor, resolves or prepares ligands, docks ligands in parallel with GNU parallel, copies selected outputs to a results folder, and writes a docking summary CSV sorted by the best pose score.
+The docking pipelines docks ligands in parallel with GNU parallel, copies selected outputs to a results folder, and writes a docking summary CSV sorted by the best pose score.

 ## Installation